Skip to main content

 • ray_remote_args: optional kwargs passed to ray.remote() in write tasks (e.g. {"num_cpus": 2}).

-If you have already constructed a table_write from a write builder, you can hand a Ray Dataset directly to it. write_ray() commits through the Ray Datasink API, so there is no prepare_commit / commit step to run for the Ray write itself — just close the writer when you are done with it:
+If you have already constructed a table_write from a write builder, you can hand a Ray Dataset directly to it. write_ray() uses the same HASH_FIXED pre-clustering modes and safety checks as the top-level write_paimon() API.
+It commits through the Ray Datasink API, so there is no prepare_commit / commit step to run for the Ray write itself — just close the writer when you are done with it:

 import ray